Logical properties for floating and positioning

 .

-This example has two boxes — the first has the box floated with float: left
+In the example below, the first box is floated with float: left

-you will see that the left-floated box always sticks to the left, whereas the inline-start
+selector, the left-floated box always stays on the left, whereas the inline-start

 -floated item follows the direction